ofthesea-io/Utilities/README.md

 ## Description

-A console application to convert Csv to Json or Xml.
-Currently the console only does a simple parse of the csv.
-As long as the csv is well formed it can be any length.
+A console application to convert CSV to JSON or XML.
+Currently, the console only implements a simple parse of the CSV.
+As long as the CSV is well-formed it can be of any length.
+As more data types get added the need to implement a full-blown factory pattern will become more essential.
+Right now, this strip down version will suffice.

 See roadmap for future updates.

 It takes three arguments:
 * --i -the input csv file